NAIT

 • Facilities

 In 2009, NAIT launched the Hokanson Chef in Residence program, the first of its kind in Canada.
-The program provides students in the NAIT School of Hospitality and Culinary Arts with the rare opportunity to learn first-hand from some of the best chefs in the world.
+The program provides students in NAIT's Department of Culinary Arts and Professional Food Studies with the rare opportunity to learn first-hand from some of the best chefs in the world.

 This ongoing program will bring culinary authorities from around the world to NAIT to share their insights and expertise with students and faculty.
 The goal of the Chef in Residence program is to expose students to innovative cooking techniques and diverse culinary trends and styles.

-The program has three different levels of participation:
+The Chef in Residence program has 3 different levels of participation.

 Guest Chef in Residence